strongbugman/ant_nest/README.rst

 but we can use "queen.as_completed_with_async" now, eg::

-    async fo result in self.pool.as_completed_with_async(self.crawl(url) for ufl in self.urls):
+    async fo result in self.pool.as_completed_with_async(
+    self.crawl(url) for ufl in self.urls, raise_exception=False):
         # exception in "self.crawl(url)" will be passed and logged automatic
         self.handle(result)

 * High memory usage

-It`s a "feature" that asyncio eat large memory especially with high concurrent IO, one simple solution is set a concurrent limit, but it`s complex to get the balance between performance and limit.
+It`s a "feature" that asyncio eat large memory especially with high concurrent IO, we can set a concurrent limit("connection_limit" and "pool_limit") simply, but it`s complex to get the balance between performance and limit.

 Todo
 ====

+[*] Log system
+[*] Nest item extractor
 [ ] Docs
-[ ] Log system